How to Save Objects in SharedPreferences in Flutter

 }

-And finally it allows reading the object or another:
+And finally, it allows reading the object or other:

 get(String key) async {